tomseli/solstice-rain/Sorovan Kiros.md

 > | Callsign | Alecto |

 # Overview
-Met at the Reasearch Center\*, captured there and captured to be brought to an [[Leandric States Alliance|LSA]] carrier.
+Met at the Reasearch Center\*, captured there and captured to be brought to an [LSA](Leandric%20States%20Alliance.md) carrier.

 \* Royal broke his mech, Alecto, in an earlier fight.